 The Public Works Department provides a wide range of services that have significant economic impact, improve people’s lives and help define the quality of life for residents and visitors.
-The department’s core services include maintenance and repair of the city’s infrastructure (streets, curb, gutters, and right-of-way); cemetery operations; stormwater maintenance; environmental services; refuse collection and recycling services; fleet maintenance; and capital project management.
+The department’s core services include maintenance and repair of the city’s infrastructure (streets, curb, gutters, and right-of-way); cemetery operations; stormwater maintenance; environmental services; supervision of trash collection and recycling services; fleet maintenance; and capital project management.

 The stormwater utility is responsible for the management and maintenance of the stormwater system that protects our water sources from pollution and improves the overall water quality.
-Some of the services provided by the stormwater program include:
+Contact Public Works for more information regarding the Stormwater Program.

 Provide Project Management

 We provide project management oversight of various projects including:

 Assist with Coordination of Services

 Although not specifically under our jurisdiction or control, department staff will help with:

 Need help from the Public Works team?
 Let us know your issue, from street repair to sanitation concerns.
 We want to hear from you!
 Click here.

 Classes at Smith-Gilbert Gardens offer gardening pointers to adults & kids.